nagasudhirpulla/taming_python/blog/skills/while_loop_in_python.md

 ```

 ### Using 'continue' to skip iteration
-In the example below, we can see that the loop is broken using the `break` keyword
+In the example below, we can see that the loop is skip using the `continue` keyword
 ```python
 x = 1
 while x<=10: